Kodak Pro Image 100 Film Review

 Still, shooting tungsten-balanced colour films may be easier and more fun.
 There’s no need for colour correction and better RA-4 prints (as you won’t have the same control over colour in the darkroom as you do while using software).

-Now, let’s forget the common green cast and return to Pro Image’s special yellow cast:
+Now, let’s put aside the green cast and return to Pro Image’s special yellow tints:

-Inverted scans of foggy weather and cool light, in general, may appear yellow with this film.
-I found that to be the case with normal exposures and under-exposures.
-Over-exposing these scenes may improve the look, but you can also fix this in Photoshop to a decent degree.
+Inverted scans of foggy weather and cool light may appear yellow with this film.
+I found that to be the case with normal exposures and underexposures.
+Overexposing these scenes may improve the look, but you can also fix this in Photoshop.

 Removing the yellow cast in Photoshop.

-For better results and more control over your image, I recommend re-scanning your frame as a “digital negative.”
-That is, scan it as slide film — no colour correction, no inversion, no contrast or sharpening.
+For better results and more control over your image, I recommend re-scanning your frame as a digital negative.
+That is, scan it as slide film — no colour correction, no inversion, no contrast, and no sharpening.

 Having done that, you can invert your frame and remove the C-41 orange mask using this simple, consistent method.
 The result you should get is a positive made with an absolute minimum software interference/quality loss, ready to be edited.